 Doing this kind of gesture is a central part of my practice.
 Doing it, executing it, I internalize it.
 Sometimes it's an inaugural movement.
 Maybe this operation didn't exist before.
-So, if I do it and understand the quality and uniqueness of the gesture, I will be able to identify or use it in future work.
-I don't think this exercise is an artwork.
+So, if I do it and understand the quality and uniqueness of the gesture, I will be able to identify or use it in future work, I don't think this exercise is an artwork.
 Someone trying to catalog it can say it is an installation or a borderline public sculpture.
 But for me, it's exercise.

-the ridiculous pageantry of emotional expression-the sad cowboy songs and the absurdly caricatured tropes of youthful angst-but we have no stable sense of what is actually being expressed.
-It's just an uncomfortable emotional field that's getting generated-everything is off, disjointed, interrupted of I feel unsettled and betrayed and disappointed.
+not quite, in the interval of the once.
+Here is all the ridiculous pageantry of emotional expression the sad cowboy songs and the absurdly caricatured tropes of youthful angst-but we have no stable sense of what is actually being expressed.
+It's just an uncomfortable emotional field that's getting generated-everything is•off, disjointed, interrupted.
+I feel unsettled and betrayed and disappointed.
 All the things I want are withheld: insight, narrative, humanity.
-I'm forced into the non-progressive, non-narrative, non-redemptive; the space of almost.
+I'm forced into the non-progressive, non-narrative, non-redemptive; the•space of almost.

-Eve Kosofsky Sedgwick argues that the modern critique of sentimentality faults the "tacitness and non-accountability of the identification between sufferer
+Eve Kosofsky Sedgwick argues that the modern critique of sentimentality faults the "tacitness and nonaccountability of the identification between sufferer